-Her “The Event of a Thread” was a huge installation in New York City’s Park Avenue Armory that took its name from a quote from the weaver Annie Albers.
-Hamilton’s installation features white curtains that hang over thousands of square feet of space, punctuated by large swings that came down from the ceiling.
-This work actively involves viewers who are swinging through the space on the swings, standing under the moving cloth, or resting on the floor.
+Her 2012 “The Event of a Thread” was a huge installation in New York City’s Park Avenue Armory that took its name from a quote made by the famed weaver Annie Albers.
+Hamilton’s installation featured white silk curtains that hung over thousands of square feet of space, punctuated by large swings that came down from the ceiling.
+This work actively involved viewers who were either swinging through the space on the swings, or standing under the moving cloth, or resting on the floor.
 When someone swung, they were attached to pulleys and chairs that influenced the movement of the curtains.
 Other people were recording or reading aloud while children played happily.
 This work beautifully illustrated interdependence and interconnection.

 Hamilton took more than three years to create her first permanent installation “The Tower” situated at Oliver Ranch, Geyserville, California.
 It is an eight-story-cylindrical tower 30 feet in diameter.
-The Tower goes down almost as far into the earth as it does into the air.
+The Tower goes down almost as far into the earth as it rises into the air.
 It was intended to be a musical experimentation and performance space.
 New works of poetry, dance, and music are commissioned annually for performances at this space.

 Among Hamilton’s many honors are a MacArthur Fellowship and a Guggenheim Fellowship for Creative Arts.
 In 1999, she was the third woman to represent America as a solo artist at the Venice Biennale since 1990.
 She has also represented the United States in the Sao Paulo Bienal.
 Her work has been shown in more than a dozen museums in Japan, Europe, and the United States, including New York’s Museum of Modern Art, and Los Angeles’s Museum of Contemporary Art.